 - Costs: There are no incremental costs associated with adopting the program; staff members incorporate activities as part of their daily duties.
 The Innovation Center is available to serve as a resource to potential adopters at no cost.

-Tools and Other ResourcesInformation about the Innovation Center, the patient- and family-centered care applied research center at the University of Pittsburgh Medical Center is available at: http://www.innovationctr.org.
+Tools and Other ResourcesInformation about the Patient and Family Centered Care Innovation Center of the University of Pittsburgh Medical Center is available at: http://www.innovationctr.org.